rbind/likan/content/en/teach/stat_behav_sci/_index.md

 - This course will use [R language](https://www.r-project.org) as the main software to draw graphs and do the statistical analyses.

-# 5. Grading
+# 5. Examination

-- Homework: 50%

-- Final exam: 50%
 - Time and location: 08:00-09:50, July 13, *Room 202, Teaching Building 2*;
 - Structure of the exam: Eighty multiple choices, selected from the *learning check* problems of chapters *1 - 16*; Two essay questions, selected from the *odd-numbered problems* of chapters *9 - 15*.

 # 6. Syllabus, Lecture Notes, and Scripts